MPH Concentration Competencies

 Community Health Promotion

-1. Utilize appropriate social, behavioral, and communication theories, concepts and models in health promotion research and practice.
+1. Assess appropriate social, behavioral, or communication theories, concepts, or models in health promotion research

-2. Synthesize research findings from the scientific literature to inform health promotion research and practice.
+2. Utilize evidence from the scientific literature to inform community health promotion or public health practice

 Epidemiology